 “Is it my time?”

 “No, not yet.”
 She paused.
-“If you consent I will take good care of him.
+“If you consent, I will take good care of him.
 I will teach him of all things.
-For I am the one who stands in the darkness where the moon dies into its birth.
+For, I am the one who stands in the darkness, where the moon dies into its birth.
 The one who weaves flowers of the wreath, where there is no beginning or end.
-For I am as old as the world itself, and I know every man, woman and child by name.
+For, I am as old as the world itself, and I know every man, woman, and child by name.
 Though they do not speak mine.
 I greet them all.
 I make no distinction between rich or poor.”
 She whispered mournfully, as Berend looked at her.

 “Very well.”
-He consented, the wind surged through the streets, as in a flurry of leaves she was gone.
+He consented, the wind surged through the streets and, as in a flurry of leaves, she was gone.

-Night fell over the land as Berend passed beneath the gate, and on down the hillside towards the river.
-He trod the silver path of the moon along its banks, where a whispering voices rose from the water.
-Berend turned away towards a meagre hut on the wayside, the plaintive strain of a violin upon the crisp night air.
+Night fell over the land, as Berend passed beneath the gate, and went on, down the hillside, towards the river.
+He trod the silver path of the moon, along its banks, where a whispering voices rose from the water.
+Berend turned away, towards a meagre hut, on the wayside, the plaintive strain of a violin hanging upon the crisp night air.

-Like a memory pocketed as a child he remembered the walks through the forest with his mother.
-A gipsy who had passed through from eastern lands.
-Where, beside the forest she had met his father, and had stayed with him until the end of her days.
-Berend grew sad at the thought of her, and wondered when he too would embark on the final journey.
+Like a memory pocketed as a child, he remembered the walks through the forest with his mother, a gipsy, who had passed through, from eastern lands until, beside the forest, she had met his father, and had stayed with him, until the end of her days.
+Berend grew sad at the thought of her, and wondered when, he too, would embark on the final journey.

-Fifteen harvests came and went, until as autumn died into winter, the clouds ruptured and washed away his toil.
+Fifteen harvests came and went until, as autumn died into winter, once more, the clouds ruptured and washed away his toil.
 Berend embraced his wife, and called their son, Ekhart, to them.
-Overhead an opaque light broke through the clouds, and a veiled figure approached them.
+Overhead, an opaque light broke through the clouds, and a veiled figure approached them.

-Beneath the ashen veil Berend saw her watery eyes, and knew it was their time.
+Beneath the ashen veil, Berend saw her watery eyes, and knew it was their time.
 Embracing his son, he asked:

 “You will take care of him?”
-Death nodded, her eyes lingering on Ekhart as his parents were spirited away from the world.
+Death nodded, her eyes lingering on Ekhart, as his parents were spirited away from the world.

 “I am your godmother.”
-She said, viewing his olive green eyes, his tattered coat and crumpled hat.
-“If you listen and follow closely to what I say, you will no longer live in poverty, but enjoy a rich and full life.”
+She said, viewing his olive green eyes, his tattered coat, and crumpled hat.
+“If you listen, and follow closely, to what I say, you will no longer live in poverty, but enjoy a rich and full life.”

-Ekhart nodded and followed her away.
-Turning back for just a moment to view the cottage, its roof all overrun with ivy and vines.
-Ekhart was about to ask who she was, when to his surprise, yellow flowers erupted from the earth.
+Ekhart nodded, and followed her away, turning back, for just a moment, to view the cottage, its roof all overrun with ivy and vines.
+Ekhart was about to ask who she was when, to his surprise, yellow flowers erupted from the earth.

 “What are the flowers?”
-He asked, as she passed her hand over a small patch.
-Withering at her touch, she placed them into a small pouch.
+He asked, as she passed her hand over a small patch, which started withering at her touch, and she placed them into a small pouch.

 “Here.”
 She said, handing it to him.
-“I will teach you the lore of the plants, the flowers and the wild herbs, and you will heal the sick of this land.”
+“I will teach you the lore of the plants, the flowers, and the wild herbs, and you will heal the sick of this land.”

-Walking on beside a river they saw a young woman running towards them.
+Walking on beside a river, they saw a young woman running towards them.

 “Please!”
-She fell at Ekhart’s feet.
+She fell at Ekhart”s feet.
 “My baby is dying!”

-Ekhart looked at his godmother who nodded and said: “I shall be with you.
-If I stand at the head of the bed place the dried flowers in their mouth, and they shall live, but if I am stood at their feet then they must come with me.
-You shall tell them that there is nothing you, nor anyone else could do.
-Only remember that you are the only one who can see me.”
+Ekhart looked at his godmother, who nodded, and said: “I shall be with you.
+If I stand at the head of the bed place, with the dried flowers in their mouth, then they shall live but, if I am standing at their feet, then they must come with me.
+You shall tell them that there is nothing you, nor anyone else, could do.
+Only, remember, that you are the only one who can see me.”